PROJECT 5.9: Natural habitats for coastal protection and carbon sequestration – Phase 2 of the National Centre for Coasts and Climate

 Natural, created or restored habitats such as oyster reefs, mangroves and saltmarshes have the potential to provide coastal protection as well as enhance biodiversity and other ecosystem services, including food provision and improved water quality.
 These ‘living shorelines’ also have the potential to play an important role in climate mitigation and adaptation due to their ability to sequester carbon and reduce the threats of coastal erosion and flooding.
 However, many of these habitats have been lost or degraded throughout Australia.
 While restoration is a clear national priority for biodiversity conservation, there are still key uncertainties regarding the use of natural habitats for coastal protection and carbon sequestration.

-Through the National Centre for Coasts and Climate (NCCC) we’re conducting case studies in blue carbon, coastal erosion and eco-engineering research to:
+Through the National Centre for Coasts and Climate (NCCC) we’ve conducted research into blue carbon, coastal erosion and eco-engineering to:

 - develop a standard method for assessing changes in carbon stocks due to coastal ecosystem management activities